StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 To create a new StackStorm Integration in your LogicMonitor Portal go to <b>Settings -> Integrations -> Add -> StackStorm</b>.

 > <b>NOTE:</b> The StackStorm API Key is stored in the "apiKey" object in the payload of the POST Request sent out by your LogicMonitor StackStorm Integration.
-Therefore, <b><u>the "apiKey" object must exist in the payload</u></b>.
-If you remove the "apiKey" object from the payload authentication with StackStorm will fail.<br/><br/>You can view and modify the POST Request's payload at the bottom of the StackStorm Integration dialog.
+Therefore, <b><u>the "apiKey" object must exist in every POST payload you send to StackStorm</u></b>.
+Authentication with StackStorm will fail if by default if you remove the "apiKey" object from the payload.<br/><br/>You can view and modify the POST Request's payload sent by your LogicMonitor StackStorm Integration at the bottom of the StackStorm Integration dialog.

-## Sensor & Port 5000 & Networking

-The LogicMonitor Pack launches a sensor (a Flask server) on port 5000.
-Be sure to modify your network settings to allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

 ## Sensor -> Trigger -> Rule -> Action